jagerluck/better-world/README.md

 Current backlog:

-  - popup photo/video layout;
+  - structure for video - common - comparison slider

-  - custom icons;
+  - icons, size;

+  - form bigger icons for places

   - lazy loading of all positions and markers (just positions and ids);